robcarver17/skipperman/docs/resolve_warnings.md

 # Warnings on import - volunteers

-For each volunteer attending an event, Skipperman will check:
+For each volunteer attending an event, we will get warnings if:

-- that the volunteer exists in the data; sometimes adding volunteers that are almost the same as one we already have
+- a very similar volunteer was added
-- that the volunteer can help (if "Volunteer status" [field](List_and_explanation_of_skipperman_fields.md) used in event, and is correctly populated, eg contains 'cannot' or 'unable')
+- A volunteer says they cannot help (if "Volunteer status" [field](List_and_explanation_of_skipperman_fields.md) used in event, and is correctly populated, eg contains 'cannot' or 'unable')
-- that the volunteer availability is consistent across registrations (eg if they are associated with more than one cadet)
+- volunteer availability is inconsistent across registrations (eg if they are associated with more than one cadet)
-- that the information the volunteer has put down about their duty preference is consistent over multiple registrations
+- volunteer duty preference is inconsistent over multiple registrations

 ## A volunteer that was not precisely identified